 Some of them undoubtedly did and didn’t care.
 It didn’t really matter; the X-Type sold, albeit at a fraction of its maker’s projections, and only to people who desperately wanted a Jaguar at any price.
-Those folks were far from a sustainable base, and history says they were rarely return customers.
+Those folks were far from a sustainable base, and they were rarely return customers.
 The X-Type’s ownership experience and quality issues tended to sour them on the brand, and they moved on.

 “People really buy those things, eh?”

 I wanted to keep my job.
-There was only one answer.

 “Yessir, they do.”